mrieser/matsim-serialization-test/README.md

 |pbf.gz|5.755|18|
 |avro|4.665|276|

-In general, the overhead of gzip-compression is pretty obvious in these results, while the overhead of the lz4-compression is much smaller.
+In general, the overhead of gzip-compression is pretty obvious in these results.
+Lz4 compression is so fast, it is able to compensate the overhead by writing smaller files, resulting in faster operations when using lz4 than without.

 Kryo is a kind of drop-in replacement for java serialization, very easy to use, but not that great in performance or filesize.